gvwilson/thirdbit/src/fiction/in-heck/index.md

 and never allow her to wake up again!"
 The bot's voice rose as it spoke until it was almost shrieking.

-Its limbs skittered on the concrete beneath them.
+Its limbs scraped the concrete beneath them.
 "But you can save her,"
 it continued,
 wheedling now instead of ranting.